heyimsakshi/chatBot/README.md

 - You will be able to view the website

 To run through URL
-- Open chrome and use this link: https://storage.googleapis.com/heyiamsakshi/chatBot/src/index.html
+- Open chrome and use this [link]: (https://storage.googleapis.com/heyiamsakshi/chatBot/src/index.html)

 ThankYou!